 Coronavirus toll at 1100 GMT Thursday

-The country with the highest number of deaths compared to its population is Belgium with 168 fatalities per 100,000 inhabitants, followed by Slovenia with 130, Bosnia-Herzegovina with 123, Italy 123, and the Republic of North Macedonia 120.
+The country with the highest number of deaths compared to its population is Belgium with 172 fatalities per 100,000 inhabitants, followed by Slovenia with 139, Bosnia-Herzegovina with 128, Italy 127, and Republic of North Macedonia 123.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.